Poisoned - Part 3: The Road Back

 This thing I call "health" is not one thing, it is not even a thing I really "possess" within me.
 It is many things.
 It is the new (or old) medical ecology of food, movement, sleep, environmental stress, and connectedness, in which a life of restoration for me is a life of restoration for my environment, is a life of restoration for your environment, is a life of restoration for everyone’s environment.
 Again, how I do anything is how I do everything.

-And it isn’t all up to me, either.
-I have influence and agency, to be sure, but I am not completely in control.
-It is a collaborative effort among all of us, just as it is a dance with nature herself and her teachers (however severe those teachers may be).
+And yet it isn’t all up to me, either.
+I have influence and agency, to be sure, but I am not completely in control of suffering; that is a dance with nature herself and all her teachers—however severe those teachers may be.

 So even my relationships are different.